-It is completely safe for a woman to continue having sex throughout her pregnancy unless her doctor or midwife has told her otherwise.
-In fact, a woman’s sex drive may increase at certain stages of the pregnancy, and sex can have some benefits.
+It is safe to have sex during pregnancy unless a doctor or midwife advises otherwise.
+In fact, sex drive may increase at certain stages of the pregnancy, and sex can have some benefits.

 As her belly starts to grow bigger, a woman may discover that certain positions are more comfortable for her.
 Talking openly about sex can help both partners to enjoy sex throughout the pregnancy.

 In this article, we examine safety issues and risks and look at tips for sex during pregnancy.
 We also discuss when to avoid sex, and how sex may change during the second and third trimesters.